 Performance and Overclocking Capabilities

-If you were disappointed by some of the information above, you will be glad to hear that this Gigabyte card does not disappoint when it comes to power, performance, and overclocking.
+If you were disappointed by some of the information above, you would be glad to hear that this Gigabyte card does not disappoint when it comes to power, performance, and overclocking.

 Several reviews report that the power draw for this graphics card is a bit higher than the alternatives, but there is a good reason why.
 Although the official specifications show a boost core clock of only 1815 MHz, this GPU easily jumps up and stabilizes between 2000 and 2050 MHz.

 That is pretty impressive.
 Additionally, it is possible to push the RTX 3070 GAMING OC 8G even further via MSI Afterburner.
 Even though the power limit is already at max, it is possible to gain another 50 or even 100 MHz.

 The Best RTX 3070s – Which One Is For You?

 At the end of the day, finding any NVIDIA FE card is usually near impossible.
 In other words, any of these three cards is a great deal.

 The MSI RTX 3070 GAMING X TRIO is the Best Overall option because of its impressive thermals, good boost clocks, and design.
 The card is great in almost every aspect.

 The ASUS RTX 3070 TUF GAMING gets the Best Value award.
 The TUF is just as good as the X TRIO.
 Ten dollars might not be a lot of money, but you could invest it in a slightly better motherboard or even more RAM.

 Any one of these three graphics cards would be a solid choice.